 If adjustments cannot be made, consider if it would be possible or realistic to find a similar role with a different employer.
 Budgets, service demands, resources and staffing obviously vary across different companies.
 Where one employer may not be able to justify a reduction in hours, another employer who has a larger workforce might happily offer part-time hours or a job share.
 Or perhaps one employer couldn't justify less travelling during work whereas another employer has the resources to allow employees to work from home.

-A guide for members affected by ill health or disability in the workplace.
+The peer support service guide for members affected by disability in the workplace

 Roles within healthcare are varied, consisting of so much more than just giving ward based / hands on care.
 The Health Careers website and the NHS career planner can be good places to start if you're looking for ideas and further information about where you could go next.